 vacate the first office.

-COMMENT SECTION 8: In this section, "Refrain from acting on and discussing, formally or informally" means that the official should withdraw from any involvement with the matter, including conversations, appearances at meetings, or portions of meetings, concerned with the matter, and voting on the matter, except, of course, in a public referendum at the polls.
+COMMENT SECTION 8: In this section, "Refrain from acting on and discussing, formally or informally" means that the official should withdraw from any involvement with the matter, including conversations, appearances at meetings or portions of meetings, concerned with the matter, and voting on the matter, except, of course, in a public referendum at the polls.

 See OAG 88-35 “the rule is that a member who passes, or does not vote, acquiesces with the majority.
 In order to prevent the problematic circumstance, the member with the conflict should be absent either from the entire meeting or from the discussion and the vote on the issue in which he or she has the conflict.”
 OAG 87-38, OAG 84-299, Pierson-Trapp Co. v.
 Knippenberg, 387 S.W.2d 587; as well as OAG 82-409 “If a conflict does occur, the fire chief should not merely abstain from voting on the matter but should remove himself from the meeting while the board is considering and voting on that particular matter.
 One who merely abstains, or passes is considered to have voted with whichever side secures a majority on that particular issue.”
 See Payne v.
 Petrie, Ky., 419 S.W.2d 761 (1967).